IIH Global - logo

 • Customization and Plugins: Depending on the chosen CMS, additional costs may incur for purchasing plugins or extensions to add specific functionalities to the website.

-(4) Mobile Optimization and Responsiveness
+(4) Ensuring Mobile Optimization and Responsiveness

 Ensuring the website is optimized for mobile devices increases development time and testing, which can affect the cost.
 However, given the importance of mobile shopping and browsing, this is a critical area that cannot be overlooked.

-(5) SEO and Marketing Tools
+(5) SEO Tools and Digital Marketing Integration

 Integrating SEO tools and analytics to track website performance and user behavior is essential for any commercial website.
 The complexity of these integrations can influence the overall design and development costs.

-(6) Maintenance and Updates
+(6) Ongoing Website Maintenance and Support

 • Ongoing Maintenance: Websites require regular updates and maintenance to ensure they remain secure, fast, and relevant.
 Costs can vary depending on whether maintenance is handled in-house or outsourced.